Russian Blue

 Especially at the age of 4 weeks, this was hilarious to watch.
 She did get the intended results though; impressed littermates with arched backs and big tails and adults that would take a step backward because of the sounds this critter produced, made sure that this is still one of the favorite tricks in Yin's book.
 This girl is just posing though, she is actually a bit of a drama-queen...

-In January 2009 Yin was given a Suprelorin®-implant that prevents the production of sex hormones and thus heats and pregnancies for at least a year.
-I chose to give her this treatment as I didn't have the time and space to properly care for her kittens.
-In addition, this also gave me more time to critically monitor the development of her temperament and her family's health, without exposing my girl to all the ill effects of (natural or induced) hormonal imbalances.
+In January 2009 Yin was given a Suprelorin®-implant to prevent the production of sex hormones and thus heats and pregnancies for at least a year.
+I chose to give her this treatment because this gave me more time to critically monitor the development of her temperament and her family's health, without exposing my girl to all the ill effects of (natural or induced) hormonal imbalances.

 Every living being has its defective genes, faults and detrimental traits, and there is always a certain risk in breeding, since you never know which exact ones are in the animals you breed.
 It's up to the individual breeder to map out as many of these risks as possible and to make a well informed decision that takes the interest of the individual cats as well as the interest of the breed into account.
-For me, the scale slid over to not wanting to risk spreading the mentioned problems further in exchange for what little Yin can offer the breed in terms of desirable traits or rare genes.
-Yin will be spayed this year and will remain here as a play mate for Lilia and her future kittens; a role that should suit her well because Yin is very much still a kitten at heart herself.
+For me, the scale slid over to not wanting to risk spreading the mentioned problems further in exchange for what little Yin could have offered the breed in terms of desirable traits or rare genes.
+Yin was spayed in 2010 and has remained here as a play mate for Lilia, Bella and their kittens; a role that suits her well and has thus far benefited her because Yin is very much still a kitten at heart herself.

 Part of Yin's pedigree (in pictures) can be found